jacintogomez/Google-Hackathon-Gemini/README.md

 3. After the conversation ends the user can download a transcript of the conversation text to their device, in case there are any new words/phrases they would like to remember.

 How it works:
 - Google Gemini API is used to craft responses to the user input text.
-Google Vertex AI is used specifically so I could give a system instruction and so that chat history is remembered througout the conversation.
+Google Vertex AI is used specifically so I could give a system instruction and so that chat history is remembered througout the conversation
-- Google Translate API is used to translate into and from English.
+- Google Translate API is used to translate into and from English
-- OpenAI Whisper is used to convert the user's speech to text.
+- OpenAI Whisper is used to convert the user's speech to text
-- Audio is played with Pygame.
+- Audio is played with Pygame

 Features to add in the future:
+- Alerts for grammatical mistakes
+- Accent feedback and critiques
-- Click text to show translation in English.
+- Click text to show translation in English
-- More upscaled UI.
+- More upscaled UI